Prora: Sale and redevelopment

 In 2004, following more than a decade of unsuccessful attempts to sell the site as a whole, the blocks of the building began being sold off individually for various uses.
 On 23 September 2004, Block 6 sold for €625,000 to an unknown bidder.
 On 23 February 2005, Block 3, the former Museum Mile, was sold to Inselbogen GmbH, which announced that the building would be used as a hotel.
-In October 2006, Block 1 and 2 were sold to Prora Projektentwicklungs GmbH which has announced plans of converting the buildings into shops and apartments.
-However Block 1 was re-offered for sale at an auction on 31 March 2012 and was purchased by a Berlin investor for €2.75 million.
+In October 2006, blocks 1 and 2 were sold to Prora Projektentwicklungs GmbH which announced plans of converting the buildings into shops and apartments.
+However, Block 1 was re-offered for sale at an auction on 31 March 2012 and was purchased by a Berlin investor for €2.75 million.

 In November 2006, the Federal Agency for Real Estate purchased Block 5.
 With financial support from the federal government and the state of Mecklenburg-Vorpommern it planned to establish a youth hostel in the building.
 Located in the northernmost part of the complex, it was divided into five contiguous parts.

-In late 2008, plans were approved to have Prora fill its original purpose and to turn it into a modern tourist resort.
+In late 2008, plans were approved to have Prora fill its original purpose and turn it into a modern tourist resort.
 The council set out plans to build enough living space to house 3,000 people, as well as a youth hostel, and amenities for tourists.
 Kerstin Kassner, a local councillor, compared Prora's shore with a "Caribbean beach".
-However, the decision met with some scepticism from Binz locals, who felt that there were already too many tourists in the region, and Heike Tagsold, a Prora historian, who said that the town's past made it an inappropriate location for tourists.
+However, the decision met with some skepticism from Binz locals, who felt that there were already too many tourists in the region, and Heike Tagsold, a Prora historian, who said that the town's past made it an inappropriate location for tourists.
 Nevertheless, in 2011 the long-planned large youth hostel with 402 beds in 96 rooms opened; it is the largest youth hostel in Germany and has been popular.
 A possible expansion of the facility aimed toward budget-minded tourists has been proposed.

-In September 2010, plans were announced by a German-Austrian investor group to renovate blocks 1 and 2 as housing for the elderly and a hotel with 300 beds that includes tennis courts and swimming pool and a small shopping centre.
+In September 2010, plans were announced by a German-Austrian investor group to renovate blocks 1 and 2 as housing for the elderly and a hotel with 300 beds that includes tennis courts, and swimming pool, and a small shopping centre.
 The investment costs are estimated at €100 million.